DaniCCodes/LocalLikFCM_USprcpExtremes/DataApplication/README.md

 ###  Docker image
 We provide a docker image to run the example usage contained in each main code.
 For more info visit www.docker.com.
-The codes can be run, e.g., with:
+The code can be run, e.g., with:

-Daniela Castro-Camilo
+Daniela Castro-Camilo<br/>
-School of Mathematics and Statistics
+School of Mathematics and Statistics<br/>
-University of Glasgow
+University of Glasgow<br/>
-Glasgow G12 8QQ
+Glasgow G12 8QQ<br/>
 UK

 E-mail: daniela.castro.camilo@gmail.com